bikallem/jsx-ssr/README.md

 # ppx-lab
-Experiments with ppx in Ocaml/ReasonML
+Experiments with ppx in ReasonML using ppxlib, ocaml-migrate-parsetree and ppxlib.metaquote.